mjon/WildCounts-Filemaker-Go-app/README.md

 In my case, I enter each text observation in a shorthand format of my own design which is later expanded and translated on my computer with R scripts ODBC-connected to a Filemaker database on my computer (which I call WildCounts Hoard).
 I've used this set-up to log many hundreds of thousands of observations, including on my bike with the app on my iPhone connected to a bluetooth microphone on my bike helmet.

 Note that you can add a separate app icon to your iPhone home screen using Apple's free Configurator app from the Mac App Store.
-Include the path "FMP://%7E/Watcher" add an icon, copy the resulting mobileconfig file to your iPhone and you'll be able to click on the icon to open Watcher via Safari.
+Include the path "FMP://%7E/WildCounts" add an icon, copy the resulting mobileconfig file to your iPhone and you'll be able to click on the icon to open WildCounts via Safari.

 # KNOWN ISSUES